-Nothing in the section below shall be construed in a manner inconsistent with Board policy or the Student Code of Conduct.
+Nothing in this section shall be construed in a manner inconsistent with the U-46 Board of Education Policies and the U-46 Student Code of Conduct.

-All U-46 schools are subject to the School District U-46 Board of Education policies, parts of which are generally described in this document.
-Students and staff are expected to follow Board policy at all times.
+All U-46 schools are subject to the Board of Education Policies, parts of which are generally described in this document.
+Students and staff are expected to follow Board Policy at all times.
 Initial inquiries regarding school rules and policies should be directed to the school principal.